Skip to main content Skip to main navigation Skip to footer

 But without student engagement, even the most thoughtfully planned retrieval activity will be pointless.
 Students must be involved and interested to make learning count.
 Here are seven low-prep, engaging games and activities for your next review session.

-7 engaging test review ideas
+7 engaging test review games to boost retention

 Snowball Fight